Courses and Course Materials

 CHEM 219: Special Topics in Chemical Biology (mini courses)

-Mini courses are short intensives and subject offerings change annually.
+UCSF Basic Science Graduate Programs collaborate to offer elective courses that allow for diversification of curriculum.
 Students are expected to take at least one mini course outside the Chemistry and Chemical Biology Program.

 Selected topics by guest lecturers